 Ever wondered why people who’ve worked the hardest sometimes don’t get promoted?
 Aside from not knowing how to ask for a promotion and raise, it’s most likely because they’d failed to network with others in their workplace.

 People with a “promotion mindset” believe networking can bring them growth and advancement.
 And those in a “prevention mindset” believe that networking is a task they’re obligated to do.
 Even if you’re an introvert you can still be successful at networking.

 So how can you improve your networking skills?
-By taking small action every single day.
+By taking small actions every single day.
 Network daily and don’t wait until you’re in need.

 Networking involves building authentic relationships, so start by changing your mindset.
 Think of networking as building relationships first, and receiving help second.
-Make it a habit to improve your emotinal intelligence daily.
+Make it a habit to improve your emotional intelligence daily.

 As you focus more on providing value for others, you’ll begin to grow a strong supportive network.

-Before you receive any promotion, you have to promote yourself first.
+Before you receive any promotion, you have to promote yourself.

 Here’s what I mean:

 Build a mindset that allows you to feel worthy of a promotion.
 This is what self promotion at work entails.
 If you don’t feel certain about getting a promotion, then why should anyone else?

 Besides working hard to exceed your performance goals, prime your mindset with visualization if you want to move up the career ladder.

 Visualization is a technique psychologist have used for years.
 This technique has helped people reach their desired emotional states and life goals.